13 local restaurants featuring delicious comfort food in Virginia's Blue Ridge.

 When Southern Living says you serve one of the five best breakfasts in Virginia and Today on NBC recognizes you for your biscuits, you know how to prepare traditional southern cuisine.
 The country ham and made-from-scratch biscuits have been a staple for diners in the region for years, and it's one of the iconic dishes of our area.
 Enjoy a meal at The Roanoker Restaurant and taste the hospitality of Virginia's Blue Ridge.

-Hamburger America, Tonight Show with Jay Leno, Cooking with Paula Deen, Money Magazine, Fodor's Travel Guide
+Publications: Hamburger America, Tonight Show with Jay Leno, Cooking with Paula Deen, Money Magazine, Fodor's Travel Guide, USA TODAY

 Perhaps no restaurant in the Roanoke Valley has received more recognition than Texas Tavern.
 A "Cheesy Western and bowl of chile with onions" is one of the classic meals of Virginia's Blue Ridge, with the burger listed in Hamburger America as one of the best 150 burgers in America.
 It's a beef patty tapped with American cheese, onions, relish, fried egg and mustard.
 The Tavern is open 24 hours a day, 364 days a year, and any visit is sure to provide an interesting story.

-Whether it's an item from the extensive vegetarian section of the menu, a salad with one of the homemade dressings, or a freshly baked dessert, you're sure to find something delicious from Wildflour Market & Bakery in Old Southwest Roanoke.
-Garden & Gun suggests trying Doug's Chicken Salad and a lemon bar for dessert.
-We'd also suggest leaving room for a slice of carrot cake.
+Whether it's an item from the extensive vegetarian section of the menu, a salad with one of the homemade dressings, or a freshly baked dessert, you're sure to find something delicious from Evie's Bistor and Bakery (formerly Wildflour Market & Bakery) in Old Southwest Roanoke.
+Garden & Gun suggests trying the Chicken Salad and a lemon bar for dessert.
+We'd also suggest leaving room for a slice of cake.

 Here are some other resources for enjoying delicious food in Virginia's Blue Ridge: